serpro69/kotlin-faker/README.md

 ### Downloading

-Latest releases are always available on [jcenter](https://bintray.com/bintray/jcenter).
+Latest releases are always available on maven central.

-From `v1.4.1` onward releases are also published on maven central.

 **With gradle**